 Keep 300 ml of water to boil.
-First spoon in 5 teaspoons of rice powder into 100 ml water in a glass.
+First, spoon in 5 teaspoons of rice powder into 100 ml water in a glass.
 Whisp with a fork / spoon.

 Cool before use.
-This can be used as spray starch also if properly diluted and without any lumbs.
-If more rice powder ( like 1 tbsp) is added to this, this can be used to really stiffen the fabric the way you want it, like a board.
+This can be used as spray starch also if properly diluted and without any lumps.
+If more rice powder ( like 1 tbsp) is added to this, this can be used to really stiffen the fabric the way you want it, like a board

-6. Cooked Cornstarch paste – Fabric stiffener
+7. Cooked Cornstarch paste – Fabric stiffener

 - 250 ml water